 “Oh, you know she loves the attention.”
 Bradley returned to his normal accent, and leading me out on to the dance floor, “and since we know that Marta has an undying love for me, but I chose you, I think I should give her some attention every now and then.
 You know, just so she doesn’t feel the loss of me so entirely.”

 I tried not to laugh out right.
 The idea of Bradley and Marta together was hilarious.
 They wouldn’t make it through Marta’s two week trial period.
 They’d kill each other somewhere around date two.
 The song changed, and Bradley pulled me in close, and I stopped thinking about Marta.

 The dance went really well.
-The DJ had a great mix, the snacks and drinks were pretty impressive, Bradley stopped drinking after the punch was spiked, but since it was spiked with something truly lovely, I got a nice little buzz, and even though I was dressed in one of her dresses, I only got three “Hey Marta we need–not Marta, sorry Avery” which was low of these kinds of events.
+The DJ had a great mix, the snacks and drinks were pretty impressive, Bradley stopped drinking after the punch was spiked, but since it was spiked with something truly lovely, I got a nice little buzz, and even though I was dressed in one of her dresses, I only got three “Hey Marta we need–not Marta, sorry Avery” which was a low number for these kinds of events.